 Semantic textual similarity deals with determining how similar two pieces of texts are.
 This can take the form of assigning a score from 1 to 5.
 Related tasks are paraphrase or duplicate identification.

 The SICK relatedness (SICK-R) task trains a linear model to output a score from 1 to 5 indicating the relatedness of two sentences.
-For the same dataset (SICK-E) can be treated as a binary classification problem using the entailment labels.
+For the same dataset (SICK-E) can be treated as a three-class classification problem using the entailment labels (classes are ‘entailment’, ‘contradiction’, and ‘neutral’).
 The evaluation metric for SICK-R is Pearson correlation and classification accuracy for SICK-E.

 The Microsoft Research Paraphrase Corpus (MRPC) corpus is a paraphrase identification dataset, where systems aim to identify if two sentences are paraphrases of each other.
 The evaluation metric is classification accuracy and F1.

 |XLNet-Large (ensemble) (Yang et al., 2019)||93.0/90.7||-||-||91.6/91.1*||XLNet: Generalized Autoregressive Pretraining for Language Understanding||Official|